smart-data-models/dataModel.Energy/ACMeasurement/doc/spec.md

 </details>
 Note.
 The values will be conveyed by 1 or 3 sub properties depending The Type of Phase for each phase Single-Phase.
 Individual values L. ThreePhase.
 Sum of the individual values.
 L1, L2, L3.
 All values are calculated from the start date of the measurement [dateEnergyMeteringStarted]
 ## Example payloads
-#### ACMeasurement NGSI V2 key-values Example
+#### ACMeasurement NGSI-v2 key-values Example
-Here is an example of a ACMeasurement in JSON format as key-values.
-This is compatible with NGSI V2 when  using `options=keyValues` and returns the context data of an individual entity.
+Here is an example of a ACMeasurement in JSON-LD format as key-values.
+This is compatible with NGSI-v2 when  using `options=keyValues` and returns the context data of an individual entity.
 ```json
 {
   "id": "urn:ngsi-ld:ACMeasurement:ACMeasurement:MNCA-ACM-001",